- Search The Registry

 Despite ANT's hope that it would provide an alternative to the professional star system, the Broadway connection revived old grievances: actors who had not been chosen to go to Broadway were bitter, and new actors came to the ANT seeking their chance to make it to the Broadway stage.
 The success of Anna Lucasta also brought about a new level of professional attention, and the company felt compelled to respond by changing the aim of its productions.
 Instead of continuing to encourage community-based writers, ANT, after 1945, produced only plays by established white playwrights.
 As a result of these changes, ANT lost much of the creativity and community support that had sustained it.
 The company did send three more productions to Broadway, but none was financially successful.

 In 1945 ANT became the first Black Theater Company to produce a weekly radio series, but the radio shows success did not lessen the theater's difficulties.
 By the early 1950s, it stopped production.
 Despite its eventual decline, ANT had played a crucial role in bringing an awareness of Black theater to the rest of the American theater scene.
-As the actor Lofton Mitchell later put it, "There was a great social revolution underway, the plays of protest, the plays of social meaning, and this was the kind of theater we were trying to develop.
+As the playwright Lofton Mitchell later put it, "There was a great social revolution underway, the plays of protest, the plays of social meaning, and this was the kind of theater we were trying to develop.
 We were trying to say something.
 We were trying to say it within the black media, with the rhythm and quality of excitement."

 A Pictorial History of Black Americans